A quick trip of twenty-four hours is sometimes what I need to get my outdoor fix

 My take on the Camino is that it is a profoundly moving experience for many and something wonderful.
 Just not for me.

-The following day, Mrs Mags and did I a mellow hike in the foothills.
+The following day, a past partner and did I a mellow hike in the foothills.
 It may be the end of winter up high, but at 6000′ or so, spring is on its way.
 Easter daisies were spotted and the first greening of the year is starting.

 Please excuse the finger in the way of my camera.
 Doh!